mariamsm1/ShortProject2020/README.md

 * MappingToLists.py <br>
 Runs codes written for for matching the screen hits with the autophagy, cell death, and lysosome lists.

+## Usage
+All codes were written in Jupyter notebook (v6.0.1).
+The name or the path of the file should be supplied and the codes can be simply run with ctrl+enter OR alt+enter.

 ## Other Information
 * Versions and release dates of databases were recorded if they were available, otherwise the date of data collection was written.
 * All unreviewed, obsolete, and unmapped-data files that were obtained upon mapping our data to UniProt are found in "Incomplete_Mappings" folders.
 The final and reviewed-data files are saved to "Final_Databases" folder.